cjneely10/EukMetaSanity/INSTALLATION.md

 ### Installing required databases

 **The `download-data`** script downloads all other required base data.
-Run the script to download the required databases, and include the `-x` flag if you wish to generate pre-computed search indices (results in a speed up on search time, but takes a lot of storage space):
+Run the script to download the required databases:

 ```
 download-data -t <threads> -d </path/to/download/location>
 ```

 This will download the OrthoDB and MMETSP databases for use in **EukMetaSanity**.
-Additionally, config files will automatically generate in the newly-created directory for use when running **EukMetaSanity**.
+Additionally, config files will automatically generate in the installation directory for use when running **EukMetaSanity**.

 ## **Your installation is complete!**